FerranMarin/axie-scholar-utilities/docs/pages/poetry_cmds.md

     poetry run python axie_scholar_cli.py transfer_axies transfers.json secrets.json

+## Generate Transfers File

+This command will need a csv file to generate the final transfers.json file.
+It needs to be inside the source folder.
+Then the command is as follows:

+    poetry run python axie_scholar_cli.py generate_transfer_axies transfers.csv transfers.json

+If you do not provide a transfers.json it will be generated for you in the same folder transfers.csv is.

 ## Generate QR

 For this command we need to have a generated payments file and secrets file.
 Then the command will be as follows: